-The Airwolf HD is a powerful, albeit expensive 3D printer designed for rapid prototyping and commercial applications.
+The Airwolf HD is a powerful, albeit expensive 3D printer designed for fast prototyping and commercial applications.
 It’s worth the high price but beware of the high secondary costs associated with maintenance.

 Let’s say that you’re looking for a real workhorse 3D printer.
 You need something big enough to print large models without having to manually assemble it from parts, but you also want it to print quickly.
 Well, you’re in luck: we’ve actually found a 3D printer that claims to do both.

 Enter the Airwolf HD printer.
 This is a high-end product with a price tag to match, but it may be just what your business needs.
-We’ll be taking a look at its strengths and weaknesses to help you decide if it’s the right choice, and more importantly, if it’s really as impressive as it seems.
+We’ll be taking a look at its strengths and weaknesses to help you decide if it’s a good choice, and more importantly, if it’s really as impressive as it seems.

 |Extruders||1, optional 2nd|